Accelerator Lab

 Each artist selected for the cohort will receive a $3500 fellowship fee (plus GST if applicable) to participate.
 TR will also book flights, accommodation and provide per diems for the cohort to attend Noorderzon 2024.

-Although we are aware that experimental artists often work collaboratively in pairs and groups, due to the nature of the program, this opportunity is focused on individual artists only.
+Although we are aware that experimental theatre artists often work collaboratively in pairs and groups, due to the nature of the program, this opportunity is focused on individual artists only.
 We apologize, but we cannot accept co-applicants or groups.
 Thanks for your understanding.

 DEADLINE TO APPLY IS MONDAY, JUNE 3rd by 5pm.